pengyu-qian/My_Website/content/author/admin/_index.md

 I am a 4th year Ph.D. student in the Decision, Risk and Operations division at Columbia Business School.
 I am very fortunate to be advised by [Yash Kanoria](http://www.columbia.edu/~yk2577/).

-My research interest lies in the optimal control of **stochastic networks** that naturally arise in a variety of **marketplaces** such as ride-hailing platforms.
+My research interest lies in the optimal control of **stochastic networks**, include those that arise in **marketplaces** such as ride-hailing platforms.

 You can reach me at _pq2124 at columbia dot edu_.
 My office is Uris 4V.